Intelligent, striking and strong, it’s easy to see why Alaskan Malamutes are a breed desired by so many. But is this the right breed for you?

-Alaskan Malamutes are generally an affectionate breed and loving towards all people.
-Malamutes like to be included as part of the family and prefer a home where they are able to be inside with ‘their’ pack of humans rather than left in the yard alone for hours on end.
+Alaskan Malamutes are generally an affectionate breed and loving towards all people, and like to be included in the family activities.
+While some prefer a home where they are able to be inside with ‘their’ pack of humans, others are content to hang out on their own in the yard.

 A good guard dog they are not.
 Most Malamutes do not bark, but rather howl or ‘talk’ when they want something.
-As for protecting against an intruder, they are more likely to invite them in and roll over for a belly rub or two.
+As for protecting against an intruder, they may act as a visual deterrent but are more likely to invite them in and roll over for a belly rub or two!

 Most Malamutes will welcome children into the family with appropriate and careful introductions, however as with all large dogs that don’t know their own strength, they should not be left alone with children.
 Adult Malamutes can be overly exuberant and may not be suitable to a home with young children or the elderly.